Diphu Medical College and Hospital: College

 Currently, the college has a capacity of 100 undergraduate students, from the academic year 2020–21.
 The college has a modern library and an air-conditioned lecture hall.
 The college has facilities like hostel accommodation of 204 seats (102 rooms) each for Boys, Girls, and Nursing staff.
 As well 75 room for Demonstrator.

 Hospital

 Currently, the hospital has 416 beds.
 24x7 hours emergency services including ambulance.
 COVID-19 testing and diagnosis facility, Intensive Care Unit, Operating theater, Blood bank, Radiology like X-ray & Ultrasonography, Medical laboratory, Pharmacy etc. along with a modern kitchen.

 The hospital has an Out-Patient Department (OPD) from 8AM to 2PM, Monday to Saturday.
 In-house patient's visiting hours are from 4 PM to 6 PM.
 Doctor visit for in-house, admitted patient's are from 10AM and 6PM.

 Transport

 Auto-rickshaw are available on campus site.
-Diphu railway station, bus station, and town market is approximately 1km away.
-Nearest airport is Dimapur Airport at Dimapur (approx. 50km away).
-Nearest public Helipad is at Taralangso (9km away).
-The hospital entry gate is situated on NH-329, the hospital campus is another 0.5km away.
+Diphu railway station, bus station, and town market is approximately 1 km away.
+Nearest airport is Dimapur Airport at Dimapur (approx. 50 km away).
+Nearest public Helipad is at Taralangso (9 km away).
+The hospital entry gate is situated on NH-329, the hospital campus is another 0.5 km away.